bachelor-2014/report/v2/hardware.md

 the dowels holding it in place.

-The only such component we have currently made is the camera component shown in figure \ref{fig:evobot_parts} (k) and (l).
+The only such component we have currently made is the camera component shown in figure \ref{fig:evobot_parts} (f).
 It consists of two plates separated by nuts and bolts, the bottom one having the holes allowing it to be attached to the carriage.
 The nuts and bolts setup allows for all four corners of the top plate being adjustable separately, so the camera frame plane can be aligned as close as possible with the Plexiglass plate.
+On the picture, the component is not fully attached to the carriage as the holes of the component are a bit too small.
+But it is still very firmly attached.

 The final part of the hardware are the electronics, which are described in the next section.